 For last week’s rankings, click here.

 Tags: 2013 Pac-12 Power Rankings Arizona State Sun Devils Arizona Wildcats B.J.
-Denker Bishop Sankey California Golden Bears Colorado Buffaloes De'Anthony Thomas Featured Follow Index Kevin Hogan Lane Kiffin Marion Grice Marqise Lee Oregon Ducks Oregon State Beavers Popular Sean Mannion Stanford Cardinal Taylor Kelly UCLA Bruins USC Trojans Utah Utes Washington Huskies Washington State Cougars
+Denker Bishop Sankey California Golden Bears Colorado Buffaloes De'Anthony Thomas Follow Index Kevin Hogan Lane Kiffin Marion Grice Marqise Lee Oregon Ducks Oregon State Beavers Sean Mannion Stanford Cardinal Taylor Kelly UCLA Bruins USC Trojans Utah Utes Washington Huskies Washington State Cougars